yukxue/simulation-sced-standardization-autocorrelation/README.md

 "1.1 stat_properties_freq_S1.sas": calculate the statistical properties for REML estimates

-"1.2 stat_properties_baye_S1": calculate the statistical properties for Bayesian estimates
+"1.2 stat_properties_baye_S1.sas": calculate the statistical properties for Bayesian estimates

-"2.1 add procedure (intervention and autocorrelation)": add the variable "procedure" to the REML estimates
+"2.1 add procedure (intervention and autocorrelation).sas": add the variable "procedure" to the estimates of standardized intervention effect and autocorrelation

-"2.2 add procedure (standardization factor)": add the variable "procedure" to the Bayesian estimates
+"2.2 add procedure (standardization factor).sas": add the variable "procedure" to the estimates of standardization factors

-"3 merge freq and Baye": merge the estimates of REML and Bayesian methods into one dataset
+"3 merge freq and Baye.sas": merge the estimates of REML and Bayesian methods into one dataset

-"4 GLM analysis_bf_S1": run GLM analysis to examine the impacts of design factors/estimation procedures on the statistical properties
+"4 GLM analysis_bf_S1.sas": run GLM analysis to examine the impacts of design factors/estimation procedures on the statistical properties

 ## Contact: xyukang@gmail.com (Yukang Xue).